PeterBengtson/control-tower-log-aggregator/README.md

 the application sets up long-term storage properly per combined log item, only transferring them to Glacier if they exceed the 200K limit, otherwise it simply leaves them in Standard_IA.

-The 200K limit is of course configurable.
+The 200K limit is of course configurable, as is the number of days before log files are transferred to Glacier (default 90 days), and the total number of days after which data is to expire altogether (default 3650 days).

 The daily main log files from Control Tower - CloudTrail, CloudTrail Digest, and Config logs - are processed per account.
 For each of the three log types, you get one combined log file per